LuisSan/FrigrafiskCo/README.md

 # FrigrafiskCo
 Own site deveoped with bootstrap.
-Site is a showcase for my former firm: Frigrafisk Co.
+The site is a showcase for my former firm: Frigrafisk Co.